IJSComplexMatter/dtmm/doc/tutorial.rst

    A comparison of diffraction = 0, diffraction = 1, and diffraction = 5 transmission calculations of same radial nematic droplet.
 See source for details on optical parameters.

-.. note:: You can also disable diffraction calculation step by setting the diffraction = False. to trigger a standard 2x2 jones calculation or 4x4 Berreman calculation (when interference = True)
+.. note:: You can also disable diffraction calculation step by setting the diffraction = False to trigger a standard 2x2 jones calculation or 4x4 Berreman calculation (when method = 4x4)

 On the betamax parameter
 ++++++++++++++++++++++++

 The `betamax` parameter defines the maximum value of the plane wave `beta` parameter in the diffraction step of the calculation.
 In air, the maximum value of beta is 1.
 A plane wave with beta = 1 is a plane wave traversing in the lateral direction (at 90 degree with respect to the layer normal).
-If beta is greater than 1 in air, the plane wave is no longer a traveling wave, but it becomes an evanescent wave and the propagation becomes unstable in the 4x4 method (when `interference` = True is used in the computation).
+If beta is greater than 1 in air, the plane wave is no longer a traveling wave, but it becomes an evanescent wave and the propagation becomes unstable in the 4x4 method (when `method = "4x4"` is used in the computation).
 In a medium with higher refractive index, the maximum value for a traveling wave is the refractive index beta=n.
 Generally you should use betamax < n, where n is the lowest refractive index in the optical stack (including the input and output isotropic layers).
 Therefore, if you should set betamax < 1 when the input and output layers are air with n=1.
 Some examples:

->>> dtmm.transfer_field(field, data, betamax = 0.99, interference = True) #safe
+>>> dtmm.transfer_field(field, data, betamax = 0.99, method = '4x4') #safe
->>> dtmm.transfer_field(field, data, betamax = 1, interference = True) #unsafe
+>>> dtmm.transfer_field(field, data, betamax = 1,  method = '4x4') #unsafe
->>> dtmm.transfer_field(field, data, betamax = 1.49, interference = True, nin = 1.5, nout = 1.5) #safe
+>>> dtmm.transfer_field(field, data, betamax = 1.49,  method = '4x4', nin = 1.5, nout = 1.5) #safe
->>> dtmm.transfer_field(field, data, betamax = 1.6, interference = True, nin = 1.5, nout = 1.5) #unsafe
+>>> dtmm.transfer_field(field, data, betamax = 1.6, method = '4x4', nin = 1.5, nout = 1.5) #unsafe

 When dealing only with forward waves (the 2x2 approach).. the method is stable, and all above examples are safe to execute:

->>> dtmm.transfer_field(field, data, betamax = 2) #safe
+>>> dtmm.transfer_field(field, data, betamax = 2, method = '2x2') #safe

 However, there is one caveat.. when increasing the diffraction accuracy it is also better to stay in the betamax < 1 range to increase computation speed.
-For instance, both examples below will give similar results, but computation complexity is higher when we use higher number of waves in the diffraction calculation step:
+For instance, both examples below will give similarly accurate results, but computation complexity is higher when we use higher number of waves in the diffraction calculation step:

 >>> dtmm.transfer_field(field, data, betamax = 2, diffraction = 5) #safe but slow
 >>> dtmm.transfer_field(field, data, betamax = 1, diffraction = 3) #safe and faster